 Linger Lodge in Bradenton

-We’ll have to come back and kayak the Braden River again when the Linger Lodge is open because we have long heard about its off-beat charms.
+Now that it has reopened, we plan to come back and kayak the Braden River again to the Linger Lodge because we have long heard about its off-beat charms.

 Like Jiggs Landing, it opened in the 1940s, so it’s also a throwback to another century.
-It is known for serving down-home country cooking with a Florida twist – alligator chowder gets high marks, as do the frogs legs, fried green tomatoes, catfish, hush puppies, gator bites and key lime pie.
+It is known for serving down-home country cooking with a Florida twist – alligator chowder, frogs legs, fried green tomatoes, catfish, hush puppies, gator bites and key lime pie.

 Tips for kayaking the Braden River from Jiggs Landing to Linger Lodge